Prison Education Initiative

 Why higher education in prison?

-• Almost all people in prison will eventually return to their communities.
+- Education in prison breaks cycles of crime and reincarceration.
+Almost all people in prison will eventually return to their communities.
 Participation in prison-based education reduces the risk that a student will commit new crimes and return to prison by about 40 percent, helping to stabilize individuals and families, prevent cycles of crime and create safer communities.

-• Studies show people in prison want educational programs.
+- Studies show people in prison want educational programs.
 The PEI provides a supportive, education-focused community to help learners thrive.

-• Prison-based education reflects the Wisconsin Idea that the university should address the needs of the state and benefit all Wisconsin residents.
+- Prison-based education reflects the Wisconsin Idea that the university should address the needs of the state and benefit all Wisconsin residents.

 Staff

-Read Prison Education Initiative Stories
+Director, Prison Education Initiative

-Odyssey Beyond Bars featured on 93.1 JAMZ
+Odyssey Beyond Bars Program Coordinator

 Join our mailing list